Characteristics of a Good Listener

 Manage Your Emotions

 While listening, manage emotions that are triggered inside so that they don’t end up preventing you from understanding the speaker’s message.
-Managing your own emotions allows you to remain calm and open, which may help the speaker manage their emotions as well.
+Managing your own emotions keeps you from becoming too emotionally flooded to listen, allowing you to remain calm and open, which may help the speaker manage their emotions as well.

 Managing your emotions prevents you from reacting impulsively.
 When reacting impulsively, we skip emotion recognition and regulation and are most likely reacting prior to fully understanding the speaker’s message.
 Depending on the reaction, the speaker may not continue trying to express their message or it could even lead to conflict.